WojciechMula/pyahocorasick/documentation.rst

 	reduce string range.
 Callback is called with two arguments:

 	* index of end of matched string
-	* value associated with string
+	* value associated with that string

 	(Method called with ``start``/``end`` does similar job as ``find_all(string[start:end], callback)``, except index